underscoreio/underscoreio/src/html/_posts/2015-06-02-everything-about-sealed.md

                                         ^
 ~~~

-This is generally not a problem as we usually want to use the base sealed type in our code.
-We don't, for example, declare methods that return just `Some` or `None`.

 ## Final Words

 The `final` modifier has similar semantics to `sealed`.
 A sealed trait can only be extended in the defining file, while a final class cannot be extended anywhere.
 In what seems to me an odd quirk, final classes do *not* get exhaustiveness checking.

-Despite this I make leaves in algebraic data types `final`, as in the `List` example above, and as in the standard library (see [Some][some] for example).
-It is more descriptive and opens up more optimisation possibilities than `sealed`.
+Despite this I make case classes in algebraic data types `final`, as in the examples above, and as in the standard library (see [Some][some] for example).
+There are few reasons for this.
+Firstly, I find it more it is more descriptive.
+It also opens up more optimisation possibilities than `sealed` (though I don't know if these opportunities are taken advantage of).
+Finally, when declaring types we almost always use the base type (e.g. `Option`) instead of a subtype (e.g. `None`) so the lack of exhaustiveness checking is very rarely an issue.

 If you look at the standard library you'll see sealed abstract classes are often used where I've used sealed traits in the examples here.
 I believe sealed abstract classes lead to a slightly faster implementation and easier Java interoperation.
 In my own practice I like to minimise the number of concepts I use, and as traits are generally more useful than abstract classes I prefer them.